Spoke Dispatch Route Planner: Review and Alternatives

 No timeline view

-Finally, Circuit doesn’t offer a timeline view of its routes.
+Finally, Spoke Dispatch doesn’t offer a timeline view of its routes.
 Keeping track of delivery progress through the day is a big part of a dispatcher’s job, and it can be hard to do on a map, even with real-time updates that show driver positions.
 The problem gets more difficult the more routes you have.

-Circuit review summary
+Spoke Dispatch review summary

 - It’s awkward and difficult to edit routes.